 7. Not Securing the Cloud

-Cloud computing has made it easier for small businesses to grow, and for employees to be productive no matter where they are.
-The problem is that some cloud services that small businesses rely on are not secure enough to protect business data.
+Cloud computing has made it easier for businesses to grow, and for employees to be productive no matter where they are.
+The problem is that some cloud services that businesses rely on are not secure enough to protect business data.
 For example, employees may be storing and sending sensitive data using free services like Google or Yahoo, which do not offer the level of encryption and security necessary to ensure compliance with federal mandates in the health care and financial services industries.
-Small businesses using cloud services need to employ measures to protect the data both at rest and in transit.
+Businesses using cloud services need to employ measures to protect the data both at rest and in transit.

 8. Not Performing Updates

 Updates are inconvenient, but when it comes to protecting your data, they are vital.
 Hackers are constantly searching for vulnerabilities in operating systems, software and plug-ins that they can exploit, and developers work hard to patch the holes as they appear.
 Ignoring updates, then, because you “don’t have time” or you fear that you will lose functionality, only puts you at risk.
 Your security policy should require regular checks for updates and vital updates are installed as soon as they are made available.
 If you don’t have the technical expertise, get help managing your servers and network to identify and solve problems before they occur.

 9. Not Knowing Where Your Data Is Kept

 Do you know where your data is stored?
 If you don’t, how can you effectively secure it?
 Businesses must conduct regular audits to determine exactly where the most sensitive data is kept, and who has access to it.
 If you’re using a cloud service to store your data, determine the exact physical location of the servers where your information is stored.
 In some cases, storing data outside of the U.S. puts you out of compliance, and puts your data at a higher risk.